 What is a PID?

-Imagine your boiler heats up, how can the machine detects that the machine is too hot and stop heating or heats up further if it’s getting too cold?
+For an espresso machine, imagine your boiler heats up.
+How can the machine detects that it is too hot and stop heating or heating up further if it’s getting cold?

-A PID is an electronic temperature controller that replaces the pressurestat.
-It measures the temperature of the water in the boiler directly and switch on and off as needed.
+A PID is a digital temperature controller that replaces the pressurestat.
+It measures the temperature of the water in the boiler directly and switches on and off as needed.